Yes, the region may be under lockdown, but our fascination with all things Venice isn’t.

 As rushed tourists ease away from the magical city on their mammoth cruise ships, I hope that they will have spent at least enough time there to cause them to wonder, What’s it like to actually live in Venice?
 When those tourists read The Politics of Washing, they’ll learn just that, as well as gain an appreciation of the benefits and costs of tourism to this ancient, sparkling city on the Adriatic Sea.

 I’ve seen Ed Sheeran twice in concert and neither time was he wearing a plaid flannel shirt.
 What’s going on, universe?!
 Two years ago, at his Multiply concert in St. Louis, he wore a red t-shirt sporting the logo of his opening act, Hanson.
 Read about that experience here.
 On June 29, at his Divide concert at Sprint Center in Kansas City, he wore a black t-shirt sporting the logo of Hoax, a British surf and skateboard maker.
 (Ed, you’re such a marketer.)
-The black was definitely a better choice, since it didn’t clash with his ginger coif, but I’m still a little annoyed that I haven’t seen Ed in his quintessential attire.
+The black was definitely a better choice, since it didn’t clash with his ginger coif like the Hanson shirt did, but I’m still a little annoyed that I haven’t seen Ed in his quintessential attire.
 Oh well, I’m being shallow, and Ed, the king of acoustic sounds, and lovely romantic ballads, would not be pleased with that.

 But maybe he’s just branching out with his clothing choices.
 Kind of like he’s done musically with his Divide album released last March.
 When compared with his two previous albums, Divide contains a bewilderingly diverse array of musical styles, and exhibits a long leap from when he quietly made his mark with Plus and then followed that with Multiply, where he solidified his status on the world stage as arguably today’s most popular male solo artist.